paulieguk/LDW-JUL22/Content/Instructions-005.md

 - Launch the Lab Profile **AWS Simple Storage Service S3 Lab**
 - Using the search function navigate to the S3 dashboard
 - Create a new S3 Bucket using all defaults with a name of s3-@lab.LabInstance.Id
-- This should create successfully
+- This bucket should create successfully
 - Create a second S3 Bucket using all the defaults with the name of test-@lab.LabInstance.Id
-- This S3 bucket shoukd create successfully.
+- This S3 bucket should create successfully.

 ### Attempt to create a non S3 resource

-- In the Search box type ++ec2++ and navigate to the ec2 dashboard.
+- In the Search box type ++ec2++ and navigate to the **ec2 dashboard**.
 - On the left had side select **AMI Catalog**
 - In the middle panel select the top AMI named **Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type**